Yelena Hahn: Early life and family

-At the age of sixteen, she married Captain Peter Hahn von Rottenstern (1798-1873), a military man almost twice her age, descended from the von Hahn family, which belonged to an old Baltic-German nobility.
+At the age of sixteen, she married Captain Peter Hahn von Rottenstern (1798–1873), a military man almost twice her age, descended from the von Hahn family, which belonged to an old Baltic-German nobility.
+She and her husband were often living in provincial towns.
+Her marriage has been seen by commentators as ‘unsatisfactory’ as her husband was ‘unimaginative’.
 They had three children, including future writers Helena Blavatsky (born 1831) and Vera Zhelikhovskaya (born 1835).
-She died of tuberculosis in June 1842, aged 28.
+She died of tuberculosis on 6 June 1842, aged 28, in Odessa.